your-tools/skyspell/README.md

 $ skyspell check
 LICENSE:9:2 Redistributions
 What to do?
-a : Add word to global ignore list e : Add word to ignore list for this extension
+g : Add word to global ignore list e : Add word to ignore list for this extension
 ...
 x : Skip this error